-Business area Description of services provided 22/23 Actual \$'000 23/24 Forecast \$'000 24/25 Budget \$'000 This service protects the community's health and well-being by coordinating food safety support programs, Tobacco Act activities and Environmental Health smoke free dining.
-The service also works to rectify any public health concerns relating to unreasonable noise emissions, housing standards and pest controls.
-Revenue 74 93 95 Expenditure 243 222 281 Net Cost (169) (129) (186) This service provides the animal management services of the Shire.
-It maintains and improves the health and safety of people, animals and the environment by providing animal management services including a cat trapping program, a dog and cat collection service, a lost and found Animal control notification service, a pound service, a registration and administration service, an afterhours service and an emergency service.
+Business area Description of services provided 22/23 Actual \$'000 23/24 Forecast \$'000 24/25 Budget \$'000

+This service protects the community's health and well-being by

+coordinating food safety support programs, Tobacco Act activities and

+Environmental Health smoke free dining.
+The service also works to rectify any public health

+concerns relating to unreasonable noise emissions, housing standards and pest controls.

+Revenue 74 93 95

+Expenditure 243 222 281

+Net Cost (169) (129) (186)

+Animal control This service provides the animal management services of the Shire.
+It maintains and improves the health and safety of people, animals and the environment by providing animal management services including a cat trapping program, a dog and cat collection service, a lost and found notification service, a pound service, a registration and administration service, an afterhours service and an emergency service.
 It also provides education, regulation and enforcement of the General Local Law and relevant State legislation.
-Revenue 176 182 177 Expenditure 257 298 259 Net Cost (81) (116) (82) This service provides waste collection including kerbside rubbish collections • • • · · · of garbage, hard waste and green waste from households and some Waste Management commercial properties in Council.
-It also provides street litter bins Services throughout the Shire.
+Revenue Expenditure Net Cost This service provides waste collection including kerbside rubbish collections of gridage, hard waste and green waste from hourseholds and some 176 257 (81) 182 298 (116) 177 259 (82)

+Waste Management Services of garbage, hard waste and green waste from households and some commercial properties in Council.
+It also provides street litter bins throughout the Shire.
 The net surplus here is used to fund \$59,000 of Transfer Station Upgrade capital works.

-Revenue 2,211 2,485 2,570 Expenditure 1,732 2,024 2,134 Net Cost 479 461 436 This service develops environmental policy, coordinates and implements Environmental environmental projects and works with other services to improve Council's Planning environmental performance.
-It also provides roadside weeds and pest · · animal management programs.
-Revenue 61 60 60 Expenditure 164 165 201 Net Cost (103) (105) (141) Total Net Cost 126 111 27 a Continue being an environmentally progressive organisation Council's role 1 Continue to implement actions from the Climate Change response and Mitigation Action Plan Deliver 2 Apply environmentally responsible design and construction principles Deliver 3 Continue to increase the energy efficiency of all Council owned facilities Advocate b Foster a climate change resilient community Council's role 4 Support environmentally responsible technology innovation initiatives Advocate 5 Ensure urban design and placemaking incorporates climate sensitive principles Deliver 6 Cooperate regionally to implement initiatives identified within the Grampians Region Climate Adaptation Strategy Partner C Encourage community care of biodiversity and natural values Council's role 7 Encourage ownership and leadership over natural public open space, including participation / lead by First Nations peoples, youth, industry etc Facilitate 8 Support community-led biodiversity projects Support 9 Ensure that the implementation of Roadside Management Strategy considers and enhances biodiversity regeneration Deliver d Improve waste management to reduce landfill and reduce harm to the environment Council's role 10 Support a regional waste management community education campaign Support 11 Strengthen partnerships with regional and state agencies to develop innovation in services and technology Partner 12 Work with local partners to encourage practical waste and recycling opportunities Support 13 Provide quality and efficient waste management and recycling services for our residents Deliver
+Revenue 2,211 2,485 2,570

+Expenditure 1,732 2,024 2,134

+Net Cost 479 461 436

+Environmental Planning This service develops environmental policy, coordinates and implements environmental projects and works with other services to improve Council's environmental performance.
+It also provides roadside weeds and pest animal management programs.

+Revenue 61 60 60

+Expenditure 164 165 201

+Net Cost (103) (105) (141)

+Total Net Cost 126 111 27